 Step 3: Watch your competitors closely

 As the saying goes, “Keep your friends close but keep your enemies closer.”
-Similarly, it pays to watch your competitors closely because you’ll have an idea on what works and what does not.
+Similarly, it pays to watch your competitors closely because you’ll have an idea of what works and what does not.
 By observing how they interact with their audience and most especially who they choose to represent their brand, you’ll get helpful information that will help you create a stronger marketing strategy.

 Step 4: Choose the right social media influencer for your brand

-Choosing the right influencer to represent your brand is the hardest but the most crucial step in the process.
+Choosing the right influencer to represent your brand is the hardest but most crucial step in the process.
 Applying the steps stated above, you can be sure to form a solid influencer marketing strategy.